Nextdoor/conductor-open/README.md

 ### Help on Potential Common Setup Error:

-While running either of the setup scripts, you get an error such as
+While running either of the setup scripts, if you get an error such as

 ```
 [ORM] register db Ping `default`, dial tcp 127.0.0.1:5434: connect: connection refused